chrisgauthier9/CovidDeathsAndVaccinations/README.md

 ## **Overview**

-This project focuses on exploring COVID-19 data spanning from January 26, 2020, to April 30, 2021.
-It employs various SQL techniques such as joins, common table expressions (CTEs), aggregate functions, and converting data types.
+This project delves into analyzing COVID-19 data spanning from January 26, 2020, to April 30, 2021.
+Using SQL techniques such as joins, common table expressions (CTEs), and aggregate functions, the project explores various aspects of the pandemic, including total cases, deaths, vaccination rates, and population percentages affected by COVID-19.

 ## **Data Sources**